vmware-archive/moves/README.md

 ## Deploying the app on Pivotal Cloud Foundry

-    1) Update the 3 applications names in manifest.yml
+    1) Update the 3 application names in manifest.yml
         - Name of dashboard/sensor app
         - Name of training app
         - Name of scoring app